 Take the time to look into your competitors.
 Are there any new players trying to enter the market.
-Do a Google search for the type of product or service you sell and see who’s paying for Google Adwords.
+Do a Google search for the type of product or service you sell and see who’s paying for Google Ads.
 Take a look at the websites and social media of your competitors.
 What are they doing well and what are they doing poorly?
 Can you see a gap in the market?

 6. Marketing Pillars

 Go back over everything you’ve done so far and now it’s time to define (or redefine) your brand.

 What is your company mission and vision?
 Why does your company exist and who do you exist to serve?

 What are your company values?
 This is where you can start to set yourselves apart from the competitors and to address some of the problems and needs of your target audience.

 What is your brand essence?
 If we distilled your brand down to one word, what would that word be and why?

 For me that word is “Reconnaissance” because, in the words of Winston Churchill, “time spent on reconnaissance is seldom wasted.”
 It embodies my approach to my work… that putting in the hard yards and doing the research yields better, smarter results!